-This tour starts in Entebbe and ends in Nairobi, Kenya’s capital.
-It will take you to the most sought after tourist spots in Rwanda, Uganda, Kenya and Tanzania.
-These include; city tours, famous east African National parks presenting amazing launch trips on rivers and lakes, the Big five mammals, endangered mountain gorillas, golden monkeys and chimpanzees as well as the unique flora.
-The 18 days East Africa tour as well presents to you the historic great wildebeest migration, iconic cultural experiences and pure adventure.
+18 Days safari begins from Entebbe airport and ends in Nairobi, the capital of Kenya.
+It takes visitors to the most famous and magnificent destinations in Uganda, Rwanda, Kenya and Tanzania.
+These include; city tours, famous east African National parks presenting amazing launch trips on rivers and lakes, the Big 5 African mammals, endangered mountain gorillas, golden monkeys and chimpanzees and the abundant flora.
+18 days East Africa safari also presents the magical great wildebeest migration in Tanzania and Kenya, the iconic cultural experiences and pure adventure.

 18 Days East African Adventure Tour Itinerary

 Day 1: Arrival & Hotel Transfer

 Welcome to Uganda, the Pearl of Africa!
 Upon arrival, the guide will pick you up from Entebbe airport, meet and greet and drive to your pre-booked hotel in Entebbe / Kampala.
 Time permitting, have a short excursion in the bustling city of Kampala and admire the spectacular spots and destinations that make up Kampala, including historic monuments, shopping malls, museum, craft markets, ancient buildings, artifacts, the people, food etc. Dinner and overnight stay at the hotel.

 Day 2: Transfer to Murchison Falls National Park